-Into the vast open range of Wyoming, where thousands of buffalo once roamed, came great herds of cattle in the 1880’s.
-At this time, most of the land was public domain and utilized primarily by large cattle ranchers, but, as more and more small homesteaders moved into the region, the cattle barons began to resist.
+Into the vast open range of Wyoming, where thousands of buffalo once roamed, came great herds of cattle in the 1880s.
+At this time, most of the land was public domain and utilized primarily by large cattle ranchers, but as more and more small homesteaders moved into the region, the cattle barons began to resist.

-In 1884, the entire range was monopolized by some 20 big ranches who allowed their cattle to roam freely on the open range.
+In 1884, the entire range was monopolized by about 20 big ranches who allowed their cattle to roam freely on the open range.
 Each spring, a roundup was held, where the cows and calves belonging to each ranch were separated and the calves branded.
-However, sometimes, calves were taken and branded before they could be rounded up, causing the large ranch owners to aggressively punish cattle rustlers.
+However, sometimes, calves were taken and branded before they could be rounded up, causing the large ranch owners to punish cattle rustlers aggressively.
 Because the cattle barons generally ran their ranches with a “hands-off” approach, hiring cowboys and foremen to do the work, they usually forbade their own employees from owning cattle.
 This eliminated any temptation to take a few orphan or stray calves.
 In the beginning, property and water rights were usually respected among big and small ranches based on who was first to settle the land and the size of the herd.
-However, as more and more homesteaders moved into the region, some of the large ranches banded together to monopolize large areas of the open range in order to prevent newcomers from settling.
+However, as more and more homesteaders moved into the region, some of the large ranches banded together to monopolize large areas of the open range to prevent newcomers from settling.

 Adding fuel to the fire was an increasing number of missing cattle, especially the unbranded calves.
-Though the vast majority of small ranchers were hard-working men, there were some who saw the maverick calves as a way to build their herds and would unscrupulously make away with them before the large ranch round-ups.
+Though the vast majority of small ranchers were hard-working men, some saw the maverick calves as a way to build their herds and would unscrupulously make away with them before the large ranch round-ups.
 Before long, the cattle barons began to blame the homesteaders for any missing cattle.
-The cattle barons were also unhappy as they watched more and more of the open range being taken over by large sheep herds – blasphemy to a cattleman.
+The cattle barons were also unhappy as they watched more and more of the open range being taken over by large sheep herds – a blasphemy to a cattleman.

 The tension increased between the cattle barons and the smaller ranch owners after a summer of drought was followed by severe blizzards during the winter of 1886-1887.
-Thousands of cattle died of the bitter cold and more were lost to wolves and cattle rustlers.
+Thousands of cattle died of the bitter cold, and more were lost to wolves and cattle rustlers.
 At the same time, cattle prices plummeted, causing the cattle barons’ profits to drop dramatically and even put a few of them out of business.

-Things really came to a head when homesteaders Ella Watson, aka Cattle Kate, and Jim Averell were accused of cattle rustling and hanged in July, 1889.
+Things really came to a head when homesteaders Ella Watson, aka Cattle Kate, and Jim Averell were accused of cattle rustling and hanged in July 1889.
 Though the small area ranchers were enraged, the intimidation continued.

-Finally in the spring of 1892, the angry small ranchers decided to start their own association called the ‘Northern’ Wyoming Farmers and Stock Growers Association.
+Finally, in the spring of 1892, the angry small ranchers decided to start their own association called the Northern Wyoming Farmers and Stock Growers Association.

 A standoff occurred until one of the “Regulators” escaped and contacted the Wyoming Governor.
 In no time, the Sixth Cavalry from Fort McKinney proceeded to the TA Ranch to save the Association members from the sheriff’s posse.
 Early on the morning of April 13th, the standoff came to an end when the cattlemen surrendered to the 6th Cavalry.

 In the protective custody of the cavalry, Wolcott and his men were transferred to Cheyenne.
 The Texas gunfighters immediately disappeared after bail was made and they were released.
-Court proceedings began for the locals and a trial was eventually set for January, 1893.
-But as time dragged on, material witnesses disappeared and finding impartial jurors proved to be next to impossible.
+Court proceedings began for the locals, and a trial was eventually set for January 1893.
+But as time dragged on, material witnesses disappeared, and finding impartial jurors proved to be next to impossible.
 Ultimately, the high cost of the trial led the court to dismiss the entire case.